CLI Commands Reference

 Integration with CI/CDâ

-# Validate for CI/CD pipeline
+# Validate workflow in CI/CD pipeline

 Output Formats and Loggingâ